 Contact your landlord.
-MN law requires that landlords maintain rental properties so that they are "fit to live in" and "kept in reasonable repair," and maintain a minimum temperature.
+MN law requires that landlords maintain rental properties so that they are "fit to live in" and "kept in reasonable repair."

 What to Do if Your Utilities are Shut Off (or you are behind on payments)

 If your landlord pays your utilities: